-No. Field Data Tuna Description
+No. Field Data Type Description

-NO. Data Type

 1 Sequential Record Number INT This field provides the sequential number of the call record within the file.

 2 Record Type ENUM This field displays the type of record.
 The value for a Call Forwarding record is shown in bold:

 00000000 = Standard Call Record

 00000001 = Intermediate Call Record

 • 00000004 = Queue Record

 00000005 = Call Forwarding Record

 10000001 = Long Call Audit Record

 10000010 = Change of Software Audit Record

 10000100 = Feature Activation/Deactivation Record

 10000101 = Half Call Release Record

+For a full list of possible values refer to Appendix A, "Not Applicable Standard CDR Values"

 3 Start Time DATE This field provides the call forwarding setup start date/time stamp (call forwarding CDR is instantiated when service is invoked) to the nearest 1/10 of a second.

 4 Switch ID STRING This field displays a 16-character string identifying the OpenScape Voice system by hostname.
 Default value is no character (NULL).

-5 Record ID STRING Call reference number.
-This value is the same for all call forwarding records and the standard CDR associated with a call.